 Once you have received the required publisher approvals, CMRRA will issue the appropriate mechanical licences for our represented publishers.
 Please note that a copy of the signed agreement between you and the concerned publisher(s) will need to be included in your licence application.

 Use of an already existing adaptation or translation:

-If you wish to use an existing adaptation or translation of a musical work, you must send an application for mechanical licenses to CMRRA following the procedures outlined in the Instructions for Mechanical Licensing Application.
-On the form entitled Application for Mechanical Licensing, you must include both the title of the original work and the adapted work as well as the name of the authors and composers of the original work and the name of the adaptors and/or translators.
+If you wish to use an existing adaptation or translation of a musical work, you must send an application for mechanical licences to CMRRA following the Pay-As-You-Press/Import Licence Application Process and the Guide to Completing the Licence Application Form.
+On the form entitled Application for Mechanical Licences, you must include both the title of the original work and the adapted work as well as the name of the authors and composers of the original work and the name of the adaptors and/or translators.

-If the adaptation is registered as authorized in our database, you will be granted a license.
+If the adaptation is registered as authorized in our database, you will be granted a licence.
 However, it may happen that the adaptation/translation you wish to use has never been properly authorized by the concerned parties.
-If this is the case, and you still wish to reproduce the arrangement, you will have to follow the steps outlined above under “Creation of an adaptation or translation of an original work.”
+If this is the case, and you still wish to reproduce the arrangement, you will have to follow the steps outlined in the Pay-As-You-Press/Import Licence Application Process, under New Adaptations/Translations.